r-spatialecology/shar/paper.md

 Analyzing species-habitat associations is straightforward with the `shar` package.
 Only two objects are needed to quantify species-habitat associations, namely a `spatstat` object that includes all object locations within the study area and a `raster` object with discrete habitat classes.

-However, all methods require "fully mapped data" in a sense that NA cells of the environmental data are allowed only if simultaneously these areas cannot accommodate any locations of the point pattern (e.g., a water body within a forest area).
+However, all methods require "fully mapped data" in the sense that NA cells of the environmental data are allowed only if simultaneously these areas cannot accommodate any locations of the point pattern (e.g., a water body within a forest area).
 This needs to be reflected in the observation window of the point pattern.
 For the torus translation method, no NA values are allowed at all.

-To randomize the environmental data, either `translate_raster()` or `randomize_raster` can be used.
+To randomize the environmental data, either `translate_raster()` or `randomize_raster()` can be used.
 For the former, the number of randomizations of the null model data is automatically determined by the number of rows and columns of the `raster` object.
-For the later, the number of randomizations must be specified using the `r_random` argument.
+For the later, the number of randomizations must be specified using the `n_random` argument.

 ```
 torus_trans <- translate_raster(raster = landscape_discrete)